coolprobn/prabinpoudel.com.np/src/posts/articles/interact-with-mysql-server-using-mysql2-gem-part-1-select-operations.md

 Our requirement list is very long, so we will split this blog into various parts.
 We will be looking at the following requirements in this one:

 - Service to connect with external mysql server
-- Perform basic query: select, insert and update
+- Perform basic query: select

 ## Service to connect with external mysql server